Part III

 The Return

-When the time comes to move again, it is gentle.
+When movement resumes, it is gentle.

-The oak does not burst; it unfurls.
+The oak unfurls.

-What season is the land in?
+• What season is the land in?

-What is my own skin teaching me?
+• What is my skin teaching me?

-Some batches carry grounding woods.
+Some formulations carry grounding woods.

-Others, the sharp green of new growth.
+Others the sharp green of new growth.

 Closing the Circle

-You are standing in the silence between seasons.
+You stand in the silence between seasons.

 Touch your face.